 Accelerate Drug Discovery and Development

-Intelligently searching vast data sets of patents, scientific publications and clinical trials data will help accelerate the discovery of new drugs by enabling researchers to examine previous results of tests and gain insights into which avenues are likely to yield the best results.
+Intelligently searching vast data sets of patents, scientific publications and clinical trials data through natural language processing and machine learning will help accelerate the discovery of new drugs by enabling researchers to examine previous results of tests and gain insights into which avenues are likely to yield the best results.

 Optimize the Efficacy of Clinical Trials